John Henderson (defensive tackle): Oakland Raiders

 On June 11, 2010, Henderson signed a one-year contract with the Oakland Raiders.
+He played in nine games and two starts.
+He recorded 30 total tackles and three passes defended.
 On February 24, 2011, he signed a two-year, $8 million contract with the Raiders.
+He finished the 2011 season with 36 total tackles and four passes defended in 13 games and three starts.
 Following the 2011 season, he was released on March 14, 2012.

 NFL statistics

 Personal life

 Henderson met his wife Aleviar while attending the University of Tennessee in 2001.
 They were married on March 10, 2007.
 Together they have six children: Ja’ Mari, Anaiya, Talia, Ayden, Asa, and Ari Henderson.
 Their daughter Talia was born with cerebral palsy and epilepsy, and died at age 7 in 2011.
 In Talia's honor, the Hendersons have made a commitment to help improve the quality of life of other children with disabilities through their nonprofit organization Luvthekidz.

 The Hendersons have owned and operated several businesses in the US.
 In 2007, Henderson opened a clothing store in Jacksonville called "4 Big Men by Big Hen" that sold big and tall clothing.
 In 2011 the Hendersons opened Aleviar's VIP Lounge and Jazz Bar in Jacksonville, as well as Coast2Coast Trucking in Los Angeles.
-In 2012, Henderson opened a multiple restaurant locations in Jacksonville called "Big John's Crumpy's Wings & Things"; the restaurant closed in 2015.
+In 2012, Henderson opened multiple restaurant locations in Jacksonville called "Big John's Crumpy's Wings & Things"; the restaurant closed in 2015.